-I strongly recommend that you over order by approximately 5% in order to replace any breakages you may have now or in the future and by 5% for wastage during laying.
+We strongly recommend that you over order your natural stone and porcelain tiles by approximately 5% to allow for wastage during laying.
 It cannot be guaranteed that any future order will come from the same batch of stone and therefore may look slightly different.

 Check that you have the right tools for the job.